A Stochastic Conceptual Model for the Coupled ENSO and MJO: Model simulation results

-Figure \ref{fig:Lagged_Correlation} shows the lagged correlation between MJOI, an index representing the MJO averaged over the WP, or its strength $|$MJOI$|$, and an SST index, either $T_C$ or $T_E$.
+The air--sea coupling between the MJO and ENSO can be quantified through their lagged relationship.
+Figure \ref{fig:Lagged_Correlation} shows the lagged correlation between the MJO index strength $|$MJOI$|$ and an SST index, either $T_C$ or $T_E$.
+Since the MJO consists of seven time series corresponding to different points along the equator, we must introduce the index MJOI, which is the MJO signal averaged over the WP ($140^\circ$E–$160^\circ$W), to compute the lagged correlation.
 This correlation is calculated specifically for years when El Ni\~no events occur, aiming to highlight the statistical dependence between ENSO and the MJO.
 The analysis explores the lagged correlation across all El Ni\~no events, including both EP and CP types (Panels (a)--(d)), as well as conditioning separately on EP events (Panels (e)--(f)) and CP events (Panels (g)--(h)).